eddiarnoldo/Learn2021/Spring Microservices/Chapter1.md

 	- Serialization from Java to JSON

 - **Spring Cloud Config**: Config management
-	- Manages configuration thru a centralized service, own property management repo but integrates with (Git, Consul, Eureka)
+	- Manages configuration thru a centralized service, own property management repo but integrates with (Git, Consul, Eureka ***this last two are here since they have key-value DBs***)

 - **Spring Cloud Stream**:  Async messaging
 	- Allows to integrate lightweight message processing into your service (WIP)

+---

 ### Routing patterns:
 - **Spring Cloud / Netflix Eureka**: Service discovery patterns